 Just like group rides, you can also use RGT Cycling for races.
 Again, you can join a race as a base level subscriber or you can create your own competitive event and invite others if you have a premium subscription.
 Races are not categorised.

 If you follow RGT Cycling’s Facebook page, you might find invitations to events that you can join, posted by other users.
-Clubs are organising race series and virtual time trials during the coronavirus lockdown.

-You can race against bots, with their performance based on their parametrised power output, as well as against real people, while the drafting feature means that you can try and tuck in behind a stronger rider and conserve your energy.
+You can race against bots, with their performance based on their parameterised power output, as well as against real people, while the drafting feature means that you can try and tuck in behind a stronger rider and conserve your energy.